-- 3. Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at the school would not be in the best interest of the child.
-Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by the LA. - 4.
-Children with siblings who will still be attending the school at the time of their admission. - 5.
+- 4. Children attending the school's Nursery Class or the on-site Woodland Nursery Pre-School room. - 5.
+Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at the school would not be in the best interest of the child.
+Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by the LA. - 6.
 All other children.